isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 This final hole, recall, moves the given proof to the desired place in the expression.
-Here we have `a + zero` and would like to replace it with `a + b * zero`, meaning we need to target the `zero` in our original expression.
+Here we have `a + zero` and would like to replace it with `a + b * zero`, meaning we need to target the `ctor:zero` in our original expression.
-Therefore, we must give a function that *targets* the `zero`, leaving the remainder of the expression alone.
+Therefore, we must give a function that *targets* the `ctor:zero`, leaving the remainder of the expression alone.
 We can introduce a function via a lambda:

 ```agda